mieweb/mie-api-tools/readme.md

 Often times, you will want to download multiple documents at once.
 This can be achieved by using the `mie.downloadDocs()` function.

-The Basic structure of the Request is as follows:
+The basic structure of the request is as follows:

 ```javascript
 mie.downloadDocs({storage_type: 8}, "downloads", 0);